Fill out this short form so we can help you plan your trip.

 Playa Bonita - Los Tumbos

-Los Tumbos 'The Tumbles' is on the far south side of Playa Bonita.
+Los Tumbos 'The Tombstones' is on the far south side of Playa Bonita.
 It gets its name from the large rocks that the wave smashes into on every set.
 It is a short, powerful, hollow right that is mostly surfed by bodyboarders with no fear.
 It breaks better at lower tides.
 Not recommend for surfing except by the pros, who have plenty of boards to break.

 Isla Uvita